p-tricky/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![Predictions](prediction.png)

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+This is even better accuracy than was achieved on the test (93%) and validation (94%) sets.
+If more images were added to the newly acquired dataset, it likely would have converged to an accuracy similar to the test set.
+However, this still means that our model is generalizing well to new images.
 Furthermore, the less confident guesses tend to resemble the ground truth.
 With the exception of the blue round about sign, all of the general caution guesses (4th row of figure) look very similar to the general caution sign.
 This is a good sign because it means that the model has learned a good, human-like representation of traffic signs.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)